 What Determines Seek Time?

-Though the duration is very small but it involves moving physical parts so the time is required, but if the head location is already on the track from where it has to read/write data then it will be instant compared to the moving on certain locations.
+Though the duration is very small it involves moving physical parts so the time is required, but if the head location is already on the track from where it has to read/write data then it will be instant compared to the moving on certain locations.

 So, a seek time of a hard disk drive is measured by the relative seek time because rarely the head will be on the same position.
-The average seek time is calculated by the total time it takes divided by one-third of hard drive’s tracks.
+The average seeks time is calculated by the total time it takes divided by one-third of hard drive’s tracks.

-Except the average seek time method, there are two different ways for this: track-to-track and full stroke.
-The first method is the total time required to search data between two adjacent tracks, while full stroke is the total time required to move from entire length of the disk, from the innermost track to the outermost track.
+Except for the average seek time method, there are two different ways for this: track-to-track and full stroke.
+The first method is the total time required to search data between two adjacent tracks, while full stroke is the total time required to move from the entire length of the disk, from the innermost track to the outermost track.

 Seek Time Examples of Common Hardware

-Seek time matters only for hard drives, SSDs doesn’t have any moving parts so seek time are around 0.08 and 0.16 ms. If we talk about so old technologies like floppy disk drive or optical disc drive then DVDs and CDs have around 65 ms to 75 ms.
+Seek time matters only for hard drives, SSDs doesn’t have any moving parts so seek time are around 0.08 and 0.16 ms. If we talk about so old technologies like a floppy disk drive or optical disc drive then DVDs and CDs have around 65 ms to 75 ms.